Byton M-Byte SUV: range, performance and release date

 Designed for the premium and luxury end of the market, Byton has a focus on comfort and technology and describes the M-Byte as a ‘Smart Intuitive Vehicle’, or SIV.
 One of the many proposed technologies is facial recognition, which could be deployed in place of the conventional key to lock and unlock the M-Byte.

-First shown at CES in 2018, the Byton M-Byte SUV is set to use a plethora of premium materials when production begins.
+The M-Byte is set to use a plethora of premium materials when production begins.
 Wood, leather and metal all featured inside, with a panoramic roof making the car feel light and spacious inside.
 The front seats turn inwards by 12 degrees to create what the company refers to as a ‘shared space’ for drivers and passengers.

 Located ahead of the driver and front-seat passenger, the Shared Experience Display is a 48-inch-wide curved display with three areas for content.
 In full-screen mode, it can be operated by the seven-inch driver tablet and an eight-inch touchpad.
 The SED is not itself a touchscreen.